Dolphin Entertainment

-Dolphin Entertainment, Inc. is an American entertainment marketing and production company that is located in Coral Gables, Florida.
-It was founded in 1996 by CEO Bill O’Dowd.
-Dolphin produces children and young adult-targeted television shows and movies.
+Dolphin Entertainment, Inc. is an American entertainment marketing and production company based in Coral Gables, Florida.
+Founded in 1996 by Bill O'Dowd, the company produces television series and films aimed primarily at children and young adults, and owns public relations and marketing firms through acquisitions.
+Dolphin has also expanded into digital media, including non-fungible token (NFT) ventures and influencer marketing.

 Corporate history

-The Dolphin Entertainment-produced Nickelodeon television show Zoey 101 was nominated for an "Outstanding Children's Program" Emmy in 2005, with Dolphin's Bill O'Dowd serving as executive producer.
+Dolphin Entertainment produced Nickelodeon television show Zoey 101 was nominated for an "Outstanding Children's Program" Emmy in 2005, with Dolphin's Bill O'Dowd serving as executive producer.

-In March 2021, Dolphin Entertainment "formed a new division dedicated to designing, producing, releasing and promoting NFTs for the company and its clients, within the film, TV, music, gaming, foods and technology industries."
+In March 2021, Dolphin Entertainment "formed a new division dedicated to designing, producing, releasing and promoting NFTs for the company and its clients across film, TV, music, gaming, food and technology."

 In August 2021, Dolphin Entertainment announced a partnership with West Realm Shire Services, owner and operator of FTX.US, to create an NFT marketplace for major sports and entertainment brands.

 In March 2022, Dolphin Entertainment entered into a strategic partnership with The Flower Girls, a fine art NFT collection by artist Varvara Alay.